Battle of the Denmark Strait: Opening movesHood opened fire at 05:52.5 at a distance of approximately . Holland had ordered firing to begin on the leading ship, Prinz Eugen, believing from her position that she was Bismarck. Holland soon amended his order and directed both ships to engage the rear ship, Bismarck. Prince of Wales had already identified and engaged Bismarck, whereas Hood is believed to have continued to fire at Prinz Eugen for some time.

 The Germans also had the weather gauge, meaning that the British ships were steaming into the wind, with spray drenching the lenses of Prince of Wales "A" turret's 42 ft Barr and Stroud coincidence rangefinder and both British ships' "B" turret 30 ft rangefinders.
 The shorter based (15 ft) ones in the director towers had to be used instead.
 Holland had Prince of Wales stay close to Hood, conforming to Hood's movements instead of varying course and speed, which made it easier for the Germans to find the range to both British ships.
 It would have aided Holland's gunners if they had both fired upon Bismarck as originally planned, since they could time precisely each other's salvos to avoid mistaking one ship's fire for the other.
 The British could also use Concentration Fire, where both ships' main armament salvos would be controlled by one ship's fire control computer—probably Prince of Wales' modern Admiralty Fire Control Table.Prince of Wales struck her target first.
 She would ultimately hit Bismarck three times.
 One shell struck the commander's boat and put the seaplane catapult amidships out of action (the latter damage not being discovered until much later, during an attempt to fly off the ship's War Diary on the eve of her final battle).
 The second shell passed through the bow from one side to the other without exploding.
 The third struck the hull underwater and burst inside the ship, flooding a generator room and damaging the bulkhead to an adjoining boiler room, partially flooding it.
 The last two hits caused damage to Bismarck's machinery and medium flooding.
-The hit also severed a steam line and wounded five of Bismarcks crew by scalding.Dewar, p.9.
+The hit also severed a steam line and wounded five of Bismarck's crew by scalding.
 The damage to the bow cut access to 1000 LT of fuel oil in the forward fuel tanks, caused Bismarck to leave an oil slick and reduced her speed by 2 kn.
 Bismarck was soon listing 9° to port and lost 2 m of freeboard at her bow.